paulveillard/cybersecurity-threat-detection/README.md

-# Cybersecurity Threat Detection and Huntin
+# Cybersecurity Threat Detection and Hunting
-> Welcome to the world of Threat Detection in Cybersecurity A collection of frameworks, libraries, resources, softwares and tutorials, books, resources and interesting stuff about threat detection in Cybersecurity.
+> Welcome to the world of Threat Detection in Cybersecurity A collection of frameworks, libraries, resources, softwares, learning tutorials, and interesting stuff about cyber threat detection.

 ## Contents